The Jurong Region Line will be the seventh line to be introduced into the MRT system. The line is designed to be a medium capacity line.

 A West Coast Extension to connect to the Circle Line is currently under study.
 If it is found feasible, the extension of about 5km will be completed by 2030.

-LINE STATUS (4 APRIL 2016): Engineering feasibility studies is currently being conducted on the line.
+LINE STATUS (4 APRIL 2016): Engineering feasibility studies are currently being conducted on the line.
 The exact alignment and stations of the line will be announced in 2017.

 Jurong Region Line